In This Article

 What paperwork do I need?

-When you have done all your research and are ready to switch banks, ensure that you have all the paperwork needed to open the account.
-Typically, this includes your driver's license (or photo ID) and your Social Security number or tax ID number if it's a business.
-Compare Business Checking Accounts here.
-Also, if it's for a business, you may need your original “doing business as” (DBA) or LLC filing paperwork to prove that you are an owner of the business.
+When you have done all your research and are ready to switch banks, ensure you have all the paperwork needed to open the account.
+Typically, this includes your driver’s license (or photo ID) and your Social Security number or tax ID number if it’s a business.
+Also, if it’s for a business, you may need your original “doing business as” (DBA) or LLC filing paperwork to prove that you own the business.
 Unfortunately, as a business owner, if you do not provide this information, you will not be able to open the account for good reason.

 How do I start the process?